cognitedata/cdf-sdk-java-examples/21-met-metalerts-rss-extractor/README.md

 ## Met Alerts RSS extractor

  Met alerts are weather forecast alerts issued by the Norwegian Meteorological Institute.
-The alerts are published via an RSS feed which again links to a separate URI which carries the alert content.
+The alerts are published via an RSS feed which again links to a separate URI which carries the alert content (CAP).
 The Met alerts RSS extractor reads the RSS feed and store the items in CDF Raw.

+ The extractor itself is as simple as it gets.
+It performs a full (source) read, pushes all items to CDF Raw and reports its status using metrics and `extraction pipelines`.
+The source data volume is very low (<100 items) so we don't need to take throttling or delta-load into account.

  It uses the practices of logging, monitoring, configuration presented in [1-k8-demo](../1-k8-demo/README.md).